 Crossfield Emergency Food Hampers

-Applications for the Crossfield Emergency Food Hampers are being accepted now.
+Applications for the Crossfield Emergency Food Hampers will be accepted until Dec.
+31.

 Apply by contacting Cheryl at (403) 941-2000 or firstname.lastname@example.org

 The Town has worked with local organizations and consultants to draft a response to the COVID-19 pandemic for the local business community.

 COVID Information, Government of Alberta Workplace Guidance for Business Owners

 Community Futures Centre West offering assistance to small business

 Community Futures Centre West will begin offering tailored small business loans as part of the Government of Canada’s Regional Relief and Recovery Fund.
 Read the media release here.

 - Applications are now being accepted for the Canada Emergency Commercial Rent Assistance (CECRA) for small businesses.
 Property owners will reduce rent by at least 75 per cent for the months of April, May, and June, for their small business tenants.
 CECRA will cover 50 per cent of the rent, with the tenant paying up to 25 per cent and the property owner forgiving at least 25 per cent.

 - The federal government has launched the Business Resilience Service, which will be available for small business owners, entrepreneurs, not-for-profit organizations and charities.
 This service will help entrepreneurs and small business owners in need of financial planning advice, particularly those who may not have access to an accountant.
 The hotline will offer bilingual services and operate seven days a week from 8 a.m. to 8 p.m.